domstrueboy/imbo/README.md

 # imbo
-vk bot for training english grammar
+These are a webapp and a vk bot for training english grammar